ArminMemar/ArminMemar/README.md

 ## About Me

-Computer Science B.Sc. student with a strong passion for **mathematics**, **algorithms**, **machine learning**, and **data science**.
-I'm particularly interested in the intersection of theoretical mathematics and its real-world applications in secure communication and intelligent systems.
+Computer Science B.Sc. student with a strong passion for **mathematics** and **algorithms**.
+I am fascinated by the design, analysis, and optimization of computational processes, and by exploring how rigorous theoretical foundations can be applied to complex, real-world problems.

-I am self-taught, highly motivated, and continuously learning through independent study and hands-on projects.
-I'm currently working with **Python**, focusing on how it can be used for cryptography and algorithm design.
-At the same time, I'm exploring the foundations of machine learning to better understand its mathematical underpinnings and practical implementations.

-I aim to deepen my expertise and contribute to meaningful research in the future, while connecting with the broader scientific and engineering communities.
+I focus on deepening my understanding of algorithmic principles, problem-solving strategies, and computational reasoning, aiming to contribute to research that bridges theory and practical applications.